Sheeeesh-code/ip/docs/README.md

 ### 2. D-mail Mode
 D-mail mode sends messages to the past (in the program's story!).
 Exit with `El Psy Kongroo`.

-**Usage:**
+(It is the same as the echo mode with some personalisation) **Usage:**
 D-mail
 **Example:**
 Hello past!
 📧 Message received in world line 1.130205%: Hello past!

 El Psy Kongroo
 System shutting down...